smoeding/puppet-openssl/REFERENCE.md

 The type is refreshable and will generate a new certificate if the resource is notified from another resource.

-This type uses the Ruby OpenSSL library and does not run the `openssl` binary provided by the operating system.
+This type uses the Ruby OpenSSL library and does not need the `openssl` binary provided by the operating system.

 **Autorequires:** If Puppet is managing the OpenSSL issuer key, issuer